 The United States legal system is very good at locking people up after they’ve committed a crime, but taking care of the victims of those crimes is not always its top priority.
+In this article, we will discuss crime victim rights in Louisiana, and what type of compensation may be available.

 Luckily, there are a number of ways that, as a victim of a crime, you can pursue compensation in court.
 The most common way to do this is by filing a civil suit, which is separate from the criminal case that prosecutes the perpetrator of the crime.